Currently:

 One of my longstanding interests is the information preserved in exsolution textures, especially in garnet.
 Exsolution textures are some of the most beautiful mineral structures on Earth (and in space!) and they hold a wealth of data about mineral chemistry as well as about the pressure, temperature, and deformation conditions at which exsolution occurred.

-I have experience cataloging/curating/teaching from mineral collections at Rice University, Yale University, and Colgate University and I’ve helped develop museum displays for public outreach and education.
+I have experience cataloging, curating, and teaching from mineral collections at Rice University, Yale University, and Colgate University and I’ve helped develop museum displays for public outreach and education.

 Anorthosite of the Marcy Massif, Adirondack Highlands, NY, USA